mariusbanea/web-developers-toolkit/js/debugging-tools-and-strategies.md

 2. check if the connection between the HTML elements and jQuery triggers are working by placing a console.log("here") inside the trigger;
 3. check if the jQuery trigger connects to the corresponding function by placing console.log("here") inside the function
 4. check if for jQuery nested triggers and avoid them
-5. check if the data submitted by the html forms is the same with the data received inside the the function using (console log the relevant data)
+5. check if the data submitted by the html forms is the same with the data received inside the function using (console log the relevant data)
 6. check if every function definition has at least one function usage associated to it
-7. check if data flows between cascading functions by console log the input paramenters after the first line in the function and the value of output just before the return in the same function
+7. check if data flows between cascading functions by console log the input parameters after the first line in the function and the value of output just before the return in the same function
 8. check if the "if" statements are true by placing console.log("here") inside them or console log the comparison items before the "if"
 9. check if the "while" are counting towards the limit to avoid infinite loops
 10. check if the "for" loops are counting by placing console.log("here") inside them